HKpowerStudio

 • Work with volunteers and professional local, state, and federal agencies to begin filing repair claims.

-• Contact professionals to begin to get repair estimates.
-You may or may not need detailed estimates to get relief funding, but if your damages are extreme, you will need to hire professionals, so it’s best to get estimates as soon as it’s safe.
+• Contact professionals to obtain repair estimates.
+You may or may not need detailed estimates to obtain relief funding, but if your damages are severe, you will likely need to hire professionals.
+Therefore, obtain estimates as soon as it’s safe.

 Phase Four: Rebuilding or Relocating

 • You may have initially decided whether to stay or go.
-What you’ve learned may impact that choice, and it’s important to understand that changing your mind or reevaluating your circumstances is a huge part of moving forward.
+What you’ve learned may influence that choice, and it’s essential to recognize that changing your mind or reevaluating your circumstances is a significant part of moving forward.

-• If you can stay and rebuild, start with structural and mechanical repairs (engineers/architects, plumbers/electricians, roofing/carpentry, etc.)
+• If you can stay and rebuild, start with structural and mechanical repairs (engineers and architects, plumbers and electricians, roofing and carpentry, etc.).

 • Establish a realistic timeline for your living circumstances.
-If you are in temporary housing, is it available and affordable for the duration?
-Is it feasible for you to stay until you relocate or rebuild?
-Is there somewhere you can go if you can’t return to your home?
+If you are in temporary housing, is it available and affordable for the duration of your stay?
+Is it feasible for you to stay until you relocate or rebuild your home?
+Is there somewhere you can go if you’re unable to return to your home?
 Do you have a budget?
-Can you find someplace local, or do you need to go further?
+Can you find a local spot, or do you need to go further?
 Is your job remote or flexible during this phase to support you?

 • Managing your claims (FEMA, Loans, Insurance) can be a nuisance and downright overwhelming for some people.
-Enlist help for tasks that can be done (partially) remotely.
+Enlist help for remote tasks.

-• Break the process into chunks/phases and establish a timeline to help you set goals or see what’s coming.
-This will make the process more manageable and less overwhelming.
+• Break the process into manageable chunks or phases.
+Establish a timeline to help you set goals and anticipate upcoming tasks, making the process more manageable and less overwhelming.

-• 3-day Supply of Food and Water (1 Gal/person/day, nonperishable food, can opener, utensils, cooler with Ice & make a game of eating all the food in the fridge-then freezer)-rotate out perishables seasonally
+• 3-day Supply of Food and Water (1 Gal/person/day, nonperishable food, can opener, utensils, cooler with ice, and make a game of eating all the food in the fridge, then freezer)-rotate out perishables seasonally

 • Health Supplies (medications, hearing aids, etc.)